 However, financial institutions have been too slow on the uptake.

 They’ve not adequately adapted their marketing strategies to respond to the new digital landscape.
-The lack of adoption has left a gap in the market, a gap which has been filled by highly trusted tech companies.
+The lack of adoption has left a gap in the market, a gap which has been filled by highly trusted tech companies, and a growing crop of fintech upstarts who are building innovative digital experiences and raising consumer expectations.

 Financial institutions no longer just have to worry about competing with one another.
-They’ve also got to compete with tech companies expanding into the financial sector such as Google, Square and Stripe.
+They’ve also got to compete with established technology companies expanding into the financial sector such as Google, Square and Stripe.

-These companies have capitalised on the opportunities missed by financial institutions and are seeing rapid growth and incredible revenue numbers.
+These companies have capitalized on the opportunities missed by financial institutions and are seeing rapid growth and incredible revenue numbers.

 For financial services to compete in the coming years there needs to be a bigger effort than simply reforming a few outdated and damaging business practices.